GroupProject2020/Ovito/doc/python/introduction/modifiers.rst

         data = pipeline.compute(frame)
         ...

-Note how this loop would keep appending additional modifier instances to the same pipeline, making it longer and longer with every iteration.
+Note how this loop would keep appending additional modifiers to the same pipeline, making it longer and longer with every iteration.
 As a result, the computation of atomic strain values would be performed over and over again for the same data when :py:meth:`~ovito.pipeline.Pipeline.compute` is called.
 Instead, the addition of the modifier should be performed exactly once *before* entering the loop::